 - Occasional tingling sensation in the hands

 Many physicians believe that this condition has a strong hereditary component with the maternal side contributing most to the frequency of the condition.
 Most patients present with a long history of upper or lower back problems requiring physical therapy or chiropractic care plus a psychological component presenting as diminished self-esteem and feelings of shame.
-In most cases alternative treatments such as weight loss, physical therapy, supportive bras and medications do not provide full relief of symptoms of heavy breasts, for this reason, surgery to remove excess breast tissue its still necessary.
+In most cases alternative treatments such as weight loss, physical therapy, supportive bras, and medications do not provide full relief of symptoms of heavy breasts, for this reason, surgery to remove excess breast tissue is still necessary.

 To improve your chances for insurance coverage for Breast Reduction, the following documentation would be required.
 We strongly recommend you bring this documentation with you or forward it to us prior to your consultation: